 I am a 2021 NSF GRFP Fellow currently in my second year as a Plant Biology Ph.D.
-Student at the University of California, Riverside.
+Candidate at the University of California, Riverside.
 Wilson Rankin lab My research interests include plant–pollinator interactions and disturbance.
 Specifically, I am interested in how invasive plant species and fire impact migratory pollinators and native annual forbs in coastal sage scrub habitats.
 For my research, I employ techniques in field work, lab work, and statistical analysis.

 As a first-generation college graduate and granddaughter of migrant farm workers, I am passionate about the recruitment and retainment of members of groups historically underrepresented in STEM.
 Through my mentorship and community engagement, I communicate my research, teach various technical skills, and provide resources to those seeking opportunities in higher education.
 I aim to show others that science is for everyone!